Arezookhalili/Arezookhalili.github.io/_posts/03-Keras-Project-Exercise.md

-#### This would be data leakage as we wouldn't know beforehand whether or not a loan would be issued when using our model, so in theory we wouldn't have an issue_date.
+#### This would be data leakage as we wouldn't know beforehand whether or not a loan would be issued when using our model, so in theory, we wouldn't have an issue_date.
 Let's drop this feature.

 ```python